 Bachelor's Degree Programs

 Bachelor's degree programs may be thought of when discussing traditional four-year degrees; however, coursework completion can take longer than four years.
-A bachelor's program involves more extensive and advanced study in one's area of concentration than an associate program requires.
+An online bachelor's program involves more extensive and advanced study in one's area of concentration than an associate program requires.
 Furthermore, holding a bachelor's degree may enable job candidates to qualify for more positions than those who only hold an associate degree or high school diploma.
 Data from a Bureau of Labor Statistics 2017 Population Survey shows that the unemployment rate is lower among those with a bachelor's degree than those without one.2

 The Difference Between Undergraduate and Graduate Degrees